Artist Statement

 Technique and mediums

 For my paintings, I mainly use oil paint.
 As a lover of reading, I sometimes enrich certain canvases with pasted texts, taken from books or newspapers.
-I also like the material of watercolor paper, especially for drawing with Indian ink.
 These techniques allow me to play with textures, contrasts, transparencies and the unexpected.
 I work with the material in disordered layers, in the search for a depth that is more evocative than descriptive.
 To account for the constant interference of the infinitely small in our human universe, I choose to interconnect a figurative approach to that of abstraction, and vice versa.
-For me, it's a question of playing with one with the other to open to the unpredictable, to what can be confusing with an image that is too fast.
-Open up to the imagination without trying to control it.
-It is also important for me not to fully control the process, in order to expose my contemporary sensibility and reap the benefits.
-The advantage of the oil technique is that it can be applied and removed, melted or dispersed, accentuated or attenuated, it can be explored on the spot, on the canvas.
-Playing with multiple variances is always possible.
+For me, it's a question of playing with one another to open to the unpredictable, to what can be confusing with an image that is too quick to appear.
+Keep access to imagination without trying to control it.
+It is also important for me not to fully control the process, to expose my contemporary sensibility and collect the benefits.
+The whole advantage of the oil technique is that it can be applied and removed, melted or dispersed, accentuated or attenuated, in a word, explored on the canvas.
+Play with multiple variances always possible.

 Creative approach

 Attracted to Impressionist paintings at a very young age, I appreciated, through their contacts, several ways of revealing the sensible world.
 Maturity opened me up to other painters, more classical or more modern.
 I integrated the possibility of abstraction as an alternative pictorial reality.
-Thus, my Brazilian childhood and Western painting in its diversity created a breeding ground that I enriched through the practice of holistic therapy (Gestalt-therapy).
+Thus, my Brazilian childhood and Western painting in its diversity created a breeding ground, which I enriched through the practice of holistic therapy (Gestalt-therapy).
 Finally, through my encounters and readings in Central and West Africa, over a period of twenty years, I have identified the subterranean forces that animate these peoples.
-My artistic work explores the boundaries between these different elements of life.
+My artistic work ventures to touch the rhythms of opening and closing of various powerful elements of the living.
 Because if immaterial forces influence our lives, how can we depict them?

 Créez votre propre site internet avec Webador